François Étienne de Kellermann: Napoleonic Wars

 Unlike his father's, his title to fame did not rest on one fortunate opportunity.
 Though not the most famous, he was perhaps the ablest of all Napoleon's cavalry leaders, and distinguished himself at the Battle of Austerlitz in command of a light cavalry division on the left flank.
 Kellermann commanded a cavalry division under Jean-Andoche Junot in the 1807 Invasion of Portugal.
 At the Battle of Vimeiro he led the grenadier reserve and, after the French defeat, used his considerable diplomatic skills in negotiating the Convention of Cintra.
-At the Battle of Alba de Tormes on 28 November 1809, he led 3,000 troopers in a brilliant cavalry charge that routed the Duke Del Parque's Spanish army.
+At the Battle of Alba de Tormes on 28 November 1809, he led 3,000 troopers in a cavalry charge that routed the Duke Del Parque's Spanish army.
 He served with distinction on other occasions in the Peninsular War.
 His rapacity was notorious in Spain, yet Napoleon met his unconvincing excuses with the words, "General, whenever your name is brought before me, I think of nothing but Marengo."

 He was on sick leave during the French invasion of Russia in 1812.
 However, in 1813 and 1814 he led the IV Cavalry Corps with conspicuous skill.
 He retained his rank under the first Restoration, but joined Napoleon during the Hundred Days, and commanded the III Cavalry Corps in the Waterloo campaign.

 He led his squadrons in a famous cavalry charge at the Battle of Quatre Bras on 16 June 1815.
 In this action, Kellermann was peremptorily ordered by Marshal Michel Ney to make a frontal charge on the Anglo-Allied line with the 770 troopers of Guiton's cuirassier brigade.
 Against cavalry doctrine, Kellermann called for an immediate gallop so that his men would not see how badly they were outnumbered.
 In four separate charges, the 8th and 11th Cuirassiers broke the 69th Foot and captured a color, scattered a Hanoverian battalion and sent the 33rd and 73rd Foot fleeing for the safety of a nearby wood.
 The horsemen briefly seized the crucial crossroads, but the odds were too great.
 Unhorsed, Kellermann narrowly escaped by holding onto the stirrup of one of his cavalrymen.

 At Waterloo, he was wounded.
 Initially, Kellermann's two divisions were deployed in support of the infantry in the left center of the line.
 Early on, cuirassiers — either Kellermann's or Milhaud's — destroyed a carelessly deployed Hanoverian infantry battalion.
 In the afternoon, Ney sent the III Cavalry Corps into a mass attack against the British infantry squares between Hougoumont and La Haye Sainte.
 At some time in the late afternoon, cuirassiers — possibly Kellermann's — rode down the 5th and 8th King's German Legion battalions.
-But the futile and repeated charges against the main Allied line failed to break a single square and used up the magnificent French cavalry.
+But the futile and repeated charges against the main Allied line failed to break a single square and used up the French cavalry.